charmed-kubernetes/jenkins/docs/releases/stable/index.md

 - Any additional notes/caveats
 - Example jenkins screenshots if necessary on the options that should be used.

+### Feature Freeze

+2 weeks prior to a stable release the team goes into a feature freeze.
+At this time only bugfixes and concentration on resolving any other outstanding issues will take place for the first week of this freeze.

+The remaining tasks will still be completed at the time of feature freeze giving Solutions QA a solid base to test from.

+#### Conflict resolution

+Once the subsequent steps have been performed, any remaining bugfixes and patches will need to be cherry-picked into their respective stable branches.
+**Only during the initial release process do we rebase development code on top of stable branches.**

+## Performing the release

 ### Tag existing stable branches with the current stable bundle

 For all charm repos that make up CK tag the existing stable branches with